deltacasttv/ue-media-plugin/README.md

 - Support of DELTACAST SDI, HDMI and DisplayPort I/Os
 - Resolutions from SD up to 8K60
 - Genlock support : can lock the UE frame rate to match the reference input video
-- Timecode support : UE frame timecode can match the timecode of the SDI input video feed (LTC/VITC)
+- Timecode support : UE frame timecode can match the timecode of the SDI input video feed (LTC)
 - Support of RGBA 8-bit and YUV 422 8-bit/10-bit textures
 - Handle DELTACAST board configuration